Browse / Australia / Victoria / Melbourne

 Overview

-Melbourne is the capital and most populous city of the Australian state of Victoria and the second most-populous city in Australia.
+Melbourne is the capital and most populous city of the Australian state of Victoria and the second-most populous city in Australia.
 The city's name generally refers to a 9,993-square-kilometre (3,858 sq mi) area, comprising an urban agglomeration of 31 local government areas.
 The name is also used to specifically refer to the local government area named City of Melbourne, whose area is centred on the Melbourne central business district and some immediate surrounds.

 Read more on WikipediaHistory & geography